copymark/TM-Trainer/README.md

 'Fehler 3 error LNK1104: Datei "lgLcd.lib" kann nicht geöffnet werden.
 C:\TM-Trainer\lgLcdConnect\LINK lgLcdConnect'

 ###Solution
-Get it from the internet :|
+Get it from the internet :| But its propably easier to unload the project and comment all references to it.
+I will upload the necessary files soon.

 ##Error 3 (and all other include errors)
 'Fehler 2 error C1083: Datei (Include) kann nicht geöffnet werden: "Error.h": No such file or directory c:\tm-trainer\tm_trainer\Globals.h 10 1 TMUF_Trainer'